Please provide your zip code to see plans in your area.

 Massachusetts officials pursued a “dual track” solution to make the Health Connector work better for the 2015 open enrollment period.
 One track evaluated replacing existing Health Connector software with hCentive, an off-the-shelf software solution that was successfully used by the Colorado, Kentucky, and New York exchanges.
 The second track considered was transitioning to the federal exchange, HealthCare.gov, for enrollment.

-In July 2014, hCentive successfully demonstrated that it could connect to the federal data hub to verify applicants’ identifies and income levels.
+In July 2014, hCentive successfully demonstrated that it could connect to the federal data hub to verify applicants’ identities and income levels.
 After additional testing in August, Massachusetts and CMS determined that continuing as a state-run exchange using the hCentive platform was the right approach for the state.

 The hCentive system was customized for the Massachusetts insurance marketplace.
 It supports State Wrap, which provides additional state-sponsored premium assistance (ConnectorCare), as well as a “single door” enrollment for either private health insurance or MassHealth, the state’s Medicaid program.
 The hCentive system also includes functionality to better handle transactions between insurance companies and consumers and “back office” functions for insurers.